 For San Diego juvenile hall sex abuse lawsuits, we are currently reviewing cases for individuals who meet the following:

-- You were sexually abused while at a San Diego County juvenile facility, including but not limited to:
+- You were sexually abused while at a San Diego County juvenile facility, including:

 - Camp Barrett